cazlo/resume-andrew-paettie/README.md

 ===============

 Source of andrewpaettie.com
-Basically just a portfolio site to show some things I've done, but also a place to mess around with frontend technologies.
+Basically just a portfolio site to show some things I've done, but also a place to mess around with new frontend technologies on a whim.

 # Dev scripts